Genese Academy | Best IT Training Institute in Lahore

 What is Cyber Security?

-Cyber Security is the practice of protecting computers, networks, systems, and data from cyber attacks, unauthorized access, and damage.
+Cyber Security is the practice of protecting computer systems, networks, and data from cyber threats, unauthorized access, and attacks.
+It involves implementing security measures, tools, and policies to ensure the safety and privacy of digital information.

 Importance of Cyber Security